 Idaho Humane Society (IHS) Animal Welfare Campus

-CSHQA, with shelter and engineering design specialists Jackson & Ryan and Architects+Design, designed a comprehensive community animal resource center.
-Key components of the campus are a shelter and adoption center; veterinary medical center and teaching hospital; and humane education center for children.
+CSHQA, with shelter design specialists Jackson & Ryan Architects and engineering design specialists Design Learned, Inc., designed a comprehensive community animal resource center.
+Key components of the campus include a shelter and adoption center; veterinary medical center and teaching hospital; and humane education center.
 The areas where the animals will be housed are larger than the IHS previously had available.
-This allows for a more natural environment where the animals can socialize in compatible groups or seek seclusion and security all with access to outdoor space.
-When completed in summer 2019 there will be fewer housing units per room allowing for segregation based on illness, size, age, and activity level.
-State-of-the-art engineering and design ensures vastly improved control over temperature, humidity, airflow rates, air treatment, acoustics, and sanitation.
+This allows for a more stimulating environment where the animals can socialize in compatible groups or seek seclusion and security all with access to outdoor space.
+When completed in fall 2019 there will be fewer housing units per room, allowing for segregation based on size, age, and activity level.
+State-of-the-art engineering and design ensure vastly improved control over temperature, humidity, airflow rates, air treatment, acoustics, and sanitation.